jeiros/MDRun/README.md

 *final_time* The time at which you want your simulation to stop (in nanoseconds).

-*job_length* The lenght of each individual MD run.
+*job_length* The lenght of each individual MD run (in nanoseconds).
 You should set accordingly the amount of MD iterations and timestep to be used in your MD input file.
 Also, be careful not to hit the wallclock time.

 *job_directory* The directory in which the job is going to be run in the HPC.
 You should launch the `launcher.sh` script